-The effects of model uncertainty (i.e. structure, methods and assumptions) and parameter uncertainty on the outcome of the economic evaluation must be systematically evaluated using sensitivity analysis and scenario analyses for the range of plausible scenarios.
+The effects of model uncertainty (that is to say, structure, methods and assumptions) and parameter uncertainty on the outcome of the economic evaluation must be systematically evaluated using sensitivity analysis and scenario analyses for the range of plausible scenarios.
 The range of values provided for each parameter must be clearly stated and justified.
 Justification for the omission of any model input from the sensitivity analysis should be included.
-For the reference case, a one-way sensitivity analysis should be conducted to identify the key model inputs/assumptions contributing most to uncertainty.
+For the reference case, a one-way sensitivity analysis should be conducted to identify the key model inputs and or assumptions contributing most to uncertainty.
 Multivariate analysis should be used for key model inputs.
 Probabilistic sensitivity analysis (PSA), in the form of a Monte Carlo simulation, should be used to assess parameter uncertainty.
 The expected value of perfect information (EVPI) should also be evaluated.

-The primary purpose of sensitivity analysis is to inform the decision maker regarding the certainty and robustness of the results and conclusions of the economic analysis.
-It involves the systematic examination of the influence of the variables and assumptions used in an evaluation.
-(49) In a sensitivity analysis, critical component(s) in the calculation are varied through a relevant range or from worst case to best case, and the results recalculated.
+The primary purpose of a sensitivity analysis is to inform the decision-maker of the certainty and robustness of the results and conclusions of the economic analysis.
+This involves a systematic examination of the influence of the variables and assumptions used in an evaluation.(49) In a sensitivity analysis, critical component(s) in the calculation are varied through a relevant range or from worst case to best case, and the results recalculated.
 These ranges and the omission of any model input from the sensitivity analysis should be justified.